PeterNaydenov/dt-toolbox/Migration.guide.md

 ### [x] Data-type 'dt'
 Internal data representation in the library was changed.
-I have recognized the need of information about data structures and their relations.
-So data-type `dt` was depricated as main internal representation data-type and we started to use `flat`.
-If you have build your application around 'dt' data-type, the library will continue to support it (load/spread).
+I have recognized the need for information about data structures and their relations.
+So data-type `dt` was deprecated as main internal representation data-type and we started to use `flat`.
+If you have built your application around 'dt' data-type, the library will continue to support it (load/spread).
 Code change required.

 Old code:
 ```js